 Panzer Dragoon

-The remake was released on the 23rd of March 2020 and features the usual updated HD graphics and improved controls, but I would like to point out the great work that Megapixel Studios have done with their intricate work, combing through and touching up every part of the game visually, and it shows, especially on the Switch OLED, which makes this remaster the best the game has ever looked.
+The remake was released on March 23rd, 2020, and features the usual updated HD graphics and improved controls, but I would like to point out the great work that Megapixel Studios has done with their intricate work, combing through and touching up every part of the game visually, and it shows, especially on the Switch OLED, which makes this remaster the best the game has ever looked.

 Panzer Dragoon on the e-shop is usually £22.49, but it is currently 90% off at the measly price of £2.24 until the 12th of October 2022 and can be purchased HERE